 Ida Elina has been busy giving concerts in Finland and around the world, in Europe as well as in China, Japan and the United States.
 She has performed together with Grammy winner John Lloyd Young and toured with the iconic Finnish punk band Apulanta.

 Ida Elina holds a Master degree from the Sibelius Academy and has also studied at Hokkaido University of Education.
 She has won an Evento Award as Performer of the Year 2017 and a first prize in the 1st International Kantele Competition 2011.
 She was granted the Kantele of the Year Award by the Finnish Kantele Association in 2015.
-Ida Elina released her debut album Songs of Freedom in 2012 and has regularly released new music ever since, the next album planned to see the daylight in early 2021.
+Ida Elina released her debut album Songs of Freedom in 2012 and has regularly released new music ever since, the latest album "Capital Letters" saw the daylight in summer 2022.

 “When the vocals had a strong dosis of vibrant and strong r'n'b, I found myself enthusiastic about kantele music.
 Ida Elina's third album is a mix of own songs and kantele versions of hit songs.
 This talent shows that the kantele is suitable for both grand big band-feelings as confessional gospel songs.”
 Jukkapekka Varjonen, Satakunnan Kansa 2.12.2015